Twingamerdudes/Zed-Survival/README.md

 Then drag the contents of each folder into the corresponding folders inside of (M:PN dir)/Madness Project Nexus_Data/Custom Stuff
 ## Controls
-Use ; to activate the GameMode, have fun!
+Use ; to activate the GameMode.

+Use ' to change settings.
+Hope you enjoy!